The Best Practices of Giving Employee Feedback

 2. Don’t Put Things in Absolute Terms

 It’s rarely true that someone “always” or “never” does something.
-Statements like, “She always does her assignments like that” or “He can never do this quality check right” make employees feel undervalued.
-Using absolutes like these puts employees in a position where they stop listening to what you have to say and start thinking about examples to disprove you.
+Statements like, “She always does her assignments like that,” or “He can never do this quality check right” make employees feel undervalued.
+Using absolutes puts employees in a position where they stop listening to what you have to say and start thinking about examples to disprove you.

 4. Don’t Criticize Things Beyond an Employee’s Control